- What is Individual Self-Insurance?

 Table 1- Payroll and Premium Tax Report

-Submit a copy of your Table 1 – Payroll & Premium Tax Report that is filed with the Missouri Department of Insurance, Financial Institutions and Professional (DIFP) Registration.
+Submit a copy of your Table 1 – Payroll & Premium Tax Report that is filed with the Missouri Department of Commerce and Insurance.
 Please note that the original Table 1 report must be filed with the DIFP along with an original Missouri experience modification factor, for the reporting year.
 For example, for reports due March 1, the effective date of the experience modification factor should be for the previous year.

 NCCI Experience Modification Rating